 Total harmonic distortion(THD) is the sum of all the harmonics that are present in a given system.
 You can evaluate the level of distortion in the system using THD.
 For the benefit of users, below is a description of the notion of distortion with total frequency in distribution networks.

-THD is a very difficult phenomenon to grasp.
-But, it gets easier when divided into the most fundamental definitions of distortion and harmonics.
-Other devices for switching, such as solar PV inverters could create distortions in the voltage of the system and also create abnormal conditions in sensitive loads.
+Understanding THD is a very challenging phenomenon.
+However, it becomes simpler when broken down into the simplest harmonics and distortion definitions.
+Other switching devices, like solar PV inverters, could alter the voltage of the system and lead to abnormal conditions in delicate loads.

-The electrical load can be linear or non-linear and influence the power quality that the device receives in either way.
-Linear loads draw sinusoidal currents, and as a result, they do not cause distortion.
+Both linear and non-linear electrical loads can affect the power quality that the device receives.
+Because linear loads draw sinusoidal currents, they do not introduce distortion

-Harmonics comprise frequency components that correspond to the fundamental frequency of the waveform.
-For instance, if the 6Hz fundamental waveform is used then the third, second and fourth harmonic elements are equal to 120Hz, 180Hz 300Hz and 240Hz respectively.
-A perfect sinusoidal wave has zero harmonics consequently, the wave is not distorted.
+Harmonics are frequency components that match the waveform's fundamental frequency.
+For instance, the third, second, and fourth harmonic elements are equal to 120Hz, 180Hz, 300Hz, and 240Hz, respectively, when the 6Hz fundamental waveform is used.
+Since there are no harmonics in a perfect sinusoidal wave, the wave is not distorted.

 Itotal2 = Ipower2 + Ireactive2 + Iharmonic2

-In a variety of scenarios, such as the installation of a computer Ireactivegets is close to zero, but Iharmonic can be massive which means that the power factor will be less than the unity value.
-If the user installs the power factor correcting capacitors they will cause the power factor to rise due to the current flowing through the capacitor, increasing the total current of installation Itotalto to increase, making the power factor less effective or worse.
+Ireactivegets is close to zero in a variety of situations, such as the installation of a computer, but Inharmonic can be extremely high, meaning that the power factor will be lower than the unity value.
+When a user installs power factor-correcting capacitors, the power factor will increase as a result of the current passing through the capacitor, increasing the installation's total current and degrading or worsening the power factor.

-The sum of all harmonics from either the current or voltage waveform divided by the fundamental component of the voltage and current sinewave is referred to as THD.
+THD is defined as the total harmonic distortion (THD) as the sum of all harmonics from either the current or voltage waveform divided by the fundamental component of the voltage and current sinewave.